 I can’t even begin to count the number of times I’ve heard stepmoms tell me, “My husband won’t stand up to his ex wife!”
 It’s a very common stressor with stepmoms around the world.

-Stepmomming is never an easy task—especially when co-parenting with the ex!
+Stepmomming is never an easy task—especially when co-parenting with a difficult ex!
 All too often, we get dragged into family problems feet-first—or even sidelined, dismissed when giving feedback or advice, bad-mouthed, or blamed for things that aren’t our fault.

 In these instances, we expect our partners to support and protect us, though—especially since it’s their ex we’re dealing with, right?
 Wrong!
 Your partner may be missing in action or even regularly take her side, leading to a further sense of betrayal, mistrust, and hurt.